5/1/2025

 Chris Carey

 One quick follow-up would be just around the evolution of your thought process on mitigation tools.
 As you noted, there was probably a bit more focus on RGM and other revenue growth management and other mitigating factors.
-But as Coco has lingered, how does pricing come into the equation?
-Has there been any evolution in your thinking of how large the sorts of tools that you'll need to kind of mitigate this over the next 18 months have become?
+But as COCO has lingered, you know, how does pricing, you know, come into the equation?
+You know, has there been any evolution in your thinking of, you know, how large the sorts of tools that you'll need to kind of mitigate this over the next 18 months, you know, have become?
 So just any evolution of thought process there over the past few months would also be helpful.
 Thank you.

 speaker